 Identity Governance & Administration

-Know who is accessing what and why!
+Know who accesses what and why!

-IGA Offer
+IGA offer

 • Why were these rights granted?